bengrunfeld/study-notes/cheesemaking/cheese_science.md

 ##### Enzymes - The Heroes of Cheesemaking

-Enzymes are named after the substance they acto on and usually end with the suffix `ase`. `Lipases` are enzymes that break down `lipids`, aka fats. `Proteases` (aka prteinases) break down proteins.
+Enzymes are named after the substance they acto on and usually end with the suffix `ase`. `Lipases` are enzymes that break down `lipids`, aka fats. `Proteases` (aka proteinases) break down proteins.
 These two enzyme groups are the most important to cheesemakers.

 `Lipase` is present in milk, and is called `native` or `milk lipase`. `Native milk lipase` is mostly destroyed by pasteurization, while `lipase` produced by microorganisms usually survives the heat treatment.